WaterHealth International: History

 WaterHealth was founded in 1995.
 The company began its operations when it won the bid to use a new Ultraviolet (UV) disinfectant technology invented by Ashok Gadgil, a researcher at the University of California, Berkeley who later became the Chief Technology Officer of WaterHealth International.

 Shortly after 1995, WaterHealth established UV Waterworks Plants in Mexico and the Philippines.
 After limited success in those areas, Tralance Addy, the CEO appointed to the company in 2002, shifted the company’s focus to water distribution and retailing in Asia and Africa.

 In January 2014, WaterHealth launched its nonprofit arm, the Jaldhaara Foundation.
-According to officials at Jaldhaara, the foundation aims to both provide purified drinking water and educate underserved people on its importance.
+According to officials at Jaldhaara, the foundation aims to provide purified drinking water and educate underserved people on its importance.
 Additionally, Jaldhaara hopes to teach women how to operate local WaterHealth centers.

 Controversies

-In 2011, WaterHealth ex-CEO Sanjay Bhatnagar was criticized by Wenonah Hauter, a renowned environmental organizer, for bragging "about how his investors were making piles of money selling water in villages in Africa and India".
-She called Bhatnagar "a vocal proponent of the poor paying for water".
+In 2011, WaterHealth ex-CEO Sanjay Bhatnagar was criticized by Wenonah Hauter, a renowned environmental organizer, for bragging "about how his investors were making piles of money selling water in villages in Africa and India."
+She called Bhatnagar "a vocal proponent of the poor paying for water."